FINRA Arbitration vs Court Litigation: Which Path Is Right for Your Investment Dispute?

 FINRA arbitration typically takes 12-16 months from filing to resolution, with the average case duration in 2024 being 12.5 months.
 Court litigation for securities disputes often takes 2-5 years or longer, with complex cases potentially extending beyond that timeframe, especially if appeals are involved.

-What is the statute of limitations for FINRA arbitration versus court litigation?
+What is the eligibility deadline for FINRA arbitration versus court litigation?

 Can I appeal a FINRA arbitration award if I lose?

 Appeals of arbitration awards are extremely limited.
-Under the Federal Arbitration Act, courts can only vacate awards in narrow circumstances such as fraud, arbitrator misconduct, or arbitrators exceeding their authority.
-The vast majority of arbitration awards are not overturned, making the award essentially final.
+Under 9 U.S.C.
+10, courts can vacate awards only in narrow circumstances such as fraud, arbitrator misconduct, or arbitrators exceeding their authority.
+The award is therefore functionally final in most investor disputes.

 What percentage of investors win in FINRA arbitration?